Property Tax Cap Explained: How States Limit Annual Increases

 When Caps Reset?

-Many states have no cap on assessment increases.
-In these states, your assessed value can jump to full market value at any reassessment.
+Some states have no cap on assessment increases, so your assessed value can jump to full market value at any reassessment.
+Homeowners in these states are more vulnerable to sudden, large tax increases after a reassessment.
 States without meaningful caps include New Hampshire, Vermont, Connecticut, and several others.